hyperledger/fabric/docs/source/prereqs.rst

 -----------
 Download the latest version of `git
 <https://git-scm.com/downloads>`_ if it is not already installed,
-or if you have problems running the curl commands.
+or if you have problems running the git commands.

 Install cURL
 ------------

 Download the latest version of the `cURL
 <https://curl.haxx.se/download.html>`__ tool if it is not already
-installed or if you get errors running the curl commands from the documentation.
+installed or if you get errors running the curl commands.

 .. note:: If you're on Windows please see the specific note on `Windows extras`_ below.